 Green with green pesto, blue with lavender and even pink (red) with red pesto.

 I took the narrow staircase down to the lower floor.
 Here you can find the museum, where you can learn more about the path of the milk from the farm to your table.
-There are also displayed interesting tools, which are used to collect the milk in the past and some modern devices.
+There are also displayed interesting tools, which are used to collect milk in the past and some modern devices.

 There is also a variety of boards and cheese knives.
 Speaking of knives, for example, there can be seen the most expensive cheese slicer, which is decorated with diamonds.

-Here is something I’ve learned at the Amsterdam cheese museum.
+Here is something I’ve learned at the museum.
 The cheese should be cut into thin slices instead of cubes.
 In this way, the cheese is exposed to more oxygen and henceforth the taste is more intense.